Karnak

 monitoring filters monitoring filters

-The status of a transfer is defined as follows :
+The status of a transfer is color-coded:

 Transfer statuses Transfer statuses